KhachatryanRafayel/ArmTypingTest/README.md

 # ArmTypingTest ⌨️💨

-**ArmTypingTest** is a simple and engaging typing speed test game developed using the Pygame library.
+**ArmTypingTest** is a simple typing speed test game developed using the Pygame library.\
 Challenge yourself to see how many words per minute you can type!

 ---